mjefferis/React-Memory-Game/README.md

 ## Simpsons Card Memory Game

-See How many Simpsons Character Cards you can pick.
+See how many Simpsons Character Cards you can pick at random.
+This game was built using React.js and deployed using Heroku.